Allegra Corona & Allegra Riverside Historic Calendars

 In October 2005, Zap Printing & Graphics moved into their new building at 127 Radio Road.
 Constantly changing technology, along with growth and evolution from traditional printer to a marketing services provider has fueled a decision to join the Allegra brand.
 The business is now poised to provide a full array of graphic communication services, supported by traditional and digital printing and creative graphic design.

-Eugene and Paula have been the co-owners/operators since 1976 and remain firmly entrenched today.
+Eugene and Paula owned Allegra from 1976 to 2021 and enjoyed serving the Corona community with their experience and projects they prodcued for the community.
 Their deep roots in the community go back to their school days, with both graduating Corona High in 1973.
 Their record of community service is extensive, including Jaycees, Corona Rotary, United Way, Soroptimist, Boy Scouts, Chamber of Commerce, Library Foundation and more.
 Their son, Robert, and daughter-in-law, Angela, are continuing the family tradition of local commitment and involvement.
 Robert is a Corona Police Officer and Angela works for the department as a Community Service Officer.

 Eugene expanded his commitment to community in 2002 when he was elected to Corona’s City Council after eight years on the Planning Commission.
 He served as Mayor in 2007, and began his third term on Council in December 2010.